grape-oauth2/grape_oauth2/README.md

 POST /oauth/revoke
 ```

-Protect your endpoints with `` method:
+Now you can protect your endpoints with `access_token_required!` method:

 ```ruby
 module Twitter